lisajamhoury/listen-azure/README.md

 This project uses an Electron application to broadcast Kinect Azure depth data over a peer connection to the browser.
 It is currently only tested in Chrome.

+Everything is built already.
+You shouldn't need to npm install, run or build anything not specified in the instructions below.

 ## To Run

 ## 1. Download and Run Server